amanverma-92/cyber-portal/README.md

 ## 🎯 Project Synopsis

 **Cyber Portal** is an enterprise-grade cybersecurity monitoring dashboard that simulates a real-world Security Operations Center (SOC).
-The system ingests security event logs (from CSV-based telemetry streams), detects anomalies using statistical analysis and pattern recognition, and automatically generates structured **AI Incident Response Reports** — all without relying on any external LLM/AI API.
+The system ingests security event logs (from CSV-based telemetry streams), detects anomalies using statistical analysis and pattern recognition, and automatically generates structured **AI Incident Response Reports**.

 ### Core Problem Solved
 In modern cybersecurity, SOC analysts face alert fatigue from thousands of daily events.
 This portal automates the process of: